SanthiyaSathasivam/ai-agent-assist-emergency-response/README.md

 **Designed to deliver real-time recommendations with a target response latency of under 2 seconds.**

+## 📈 Scalability

+The MVP is designed for real-time decision support in controlled environments, with scalability considerations for future expansion:

+- Handles real-time incident processing with low latency (< 2 seconds)
+- Built with a modular architecture to support future scaling as incident volume grows

 ## Product Vision

 Enable faster, more accurate, and consistent emergency response decisions through real-time AI assistance.